Get free quotes for insulation

 • Other respiratory and breathing problems

-As a result, some prefer to turn to greener insulation alternatives.
-One example is cellulose insulation, which is made from recycled paper and other plant-based fibres.
+Because of the drawbacks of spray foam insulation, you might want to consider alternatives.
+One more environmentally-friendly option is cellulose insulation, which is made from recycled paper and other plant-based fibres.

 This option has a lower R-value than spray foam insulation, meaning it doesn’t insulate quite as well, but it is around two or three times cheaper and comes from naturally occurring materials.